-Placeholder Definition

-<Batch number> A 6-digit number, for example: 000999 The SRP identifier of the payment, this can be used to look up a payment within the SRP reports, or can be quoted to SRP support staff when you are making an enquiry regarding your payment.

-<Term 1-4> Indicates the Term for the QCG payment, possible values are:

-• TERM 1

-• TERM 2

-• TERM 3

-TERM 4

-<GST Status> Indicates if the payment is subject to GST and provides the appropriate code for use in CASES21 Finance.
-Most payments occurring through the SRP payment system will not be subject to GST and therefore this will be set to 'Not Subject to

-GST (Code NS6)'.

-<GL Code> The CASES21 Finance General Ledger code against which to record the payment.

-Code> the payment (may not appear for all payments).

-<Other Cash If the payment is of the type 'Other Cash Grants', a more detailed description

-Grants will be provided.
+Placeholder Definition <batch number=""></batch> A 6-digit number, for example: 000999 The SRP identifier of the payment, this can be used to look up a payment within the SRP reports, or can be quoted to SRP support staff when you are making an enquiry regarding your payment. <term 1-4=""></term> Indicates the Term for the QCG payment, possible values are: TERM 1 TERM 2 TERM 3 TERM 4 <gst status=""></gst> Indicates if the payment is subject to GST and provides the appropriate code for use in CASES21 Finance.
+Most payments occurring through the SRP payment system will not be subject to GST and therefore this will be set to 'Not Subject to GST (Code NS6)'. <gl code=""></gl> The CASES21 Finance General Ledger code against which to record the payment.
+The CASES21 Finance General Ledger sub-program code against which to record the The CASES21 Finance General Ledger sub-program code against which to record the Code> payment (may not appear for all payments). <other cash<="" td="">If the payment is of the type 'Other Cash Grants', a more detailed description will be</other> If the payment is of the type 'Other Cash Grants', a more detailed description will be Grants provided.
 Description>